Sheriff: No motive, no 2nd shooter in Las Vegas massacre

 Body camera recordings made public earlier showed officers using explosives to blast through the door of a 32nd floor hotel suite to find Paddock dead on the floor from a self-inflicted gunshot.
 Assault-style weapons fitted with rapid-fire "bump stock" devices were strewn about the suite.

+Officer Cordell Hendrex acknowledged in a written police report that he was "terrified with fear," and said, "I froze right there in the middle of the hall for how long I can't say," he wrote.

+Body camera video shows Hendrex, a rookie officer and three Mandalay Bay security officers waiting in the hallway for about five minutes before moving to a stairwell toward the 32nd floor, where they remained for at least 15 minutes.

-Officials have said the attack had no link to international terrorism, but hotel owner MGM Resorts International last month invoked a provision of a federal law enacted after the Sept.
+Officials have said the attack had no link to terrorism, but hotel owner MGM Resorts International last month invoked a provision of a federal law enacted after the Sept.
 11 terror attacks.

 The company wants federal courts to qualify the shooting as an act of terrorism and to declare the company has no liability to survivors or families of slain victims.